kubernetes/website/content/en/docs/tasks/administer-cluster/configure-upgrade-etcd.md

 ## {{% heading "prerequisites" %}}

 You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
-It is recommended to run this task on a cluster with at least two nodes that are not acting as control plane nodes .
+It is recommended to follow this guide on a cluster with at least two nodes that are not acting as control plane nodes.
 If you do not already have a cluster, you can create one by using [minikube](https://minikube.sigs.k8s.io/docs/tutorials/multi_node/).

 <!-- steps -->